 Health problems like unexplained rashes went away.
 Headaches became a thing of the past.
 We had more energy, slept better & to put it simply started to get more joy out of living.
 All of this just by switching from a conventional lifestyle to an organic one.
 The extra cost of such a lifestyle proved in more ways than one to be worth every penny.

 We decided to start our own organic garden next.
 This proved to be much more work than we'd anticipated, yet we stuck with it.
 There was something about being outdoors with our hands in the soil that was addictive, even therapeutic.
 We no longer sat on our bums when we got home from work.
-Instead we would come home, pour a glass of home brewed organic unsweetened green tea, then hit the garden to pull weeds, squish bad bugs, & bring in that days harvest so we could make dinner.
+Instead we would come home, pour a glass of home brewed organic unsweetened green tea, then hit the garden to pull weeds, squish bad bugs, & bring in that days harvest so I could make dinner.

 We stopped spending so much time on the couch watching pointless TV shows & sipping hard mixed drinks.
 We cancelled our cable.
 We went for long bike rides & walks to the bay.
 We jumped in the creek during the summer to cool off.
 We caught frogs & let them go.
 We picked wild blue berries, watched barn sparrows & crawled around the cranberry bogs in the fall to make cranberry sauce.
 Life was busy but in a good way.
-We read more, including a lot of homesteading books such as The Encyclopedia of Country Living & Back to Basics.
-We also read a lot of books on natural health such as Nourishing Traditions & Wild Fermentation.
+I read more, including a lot of homesteading books such as The Encyclopedia of Country Living & Back to Basics.
+I also read a lot of books on natural health such as Nourishing Traditions & Wild Fermentation.
 These types of books & our new healthy lifestyle made us want more.